22 April 2012

 Happy Earth Day, nevertheless.
 I'm staying with a friend this weekend, and last night we were talking about people needing to be spoonfed.
 "If you wake people up," my friend said, "you'd better have breakfast prepared for them."

 Okay, okay, I'll admit that Diana is younger, more optimistic and obviously much kinder than I am.
 Because my reaction was, "Wait a minute.
 People have been making their own breakfasts since they were 5 years old, pouring cereal and milk into a bowl so they could watch Saturday morning cartoons on TV without waking up their parents.
 Why do we have to spoonfeed them solutions to the global warming crisis when there's a whole cupboard full of solutions available to them?"
-(Okay, it was late after an Earth Day festival so maybe I wasn't quite that eloquent or coherent.)
+(It was late after an Earth Day festival so maybe I wasn't quite that eloquent or coherent. :-)

 Well, I've just made myself hungry for breakfast, so will leave you with this thought for Earth Day.
 If we don't make the solutions look, smell and taste incredibly delicious (and cheap and available), I guess it doesn't make sense to wake people up.
 They'll just get cranky with us!
 So, into the kitchen with us, fellow climate change activists.
 Let's get cooking together.